perjahn/getcontainers/readme.md

     container1  1.3.0  1.2.0  1.2.0  1.1.0
     container2  4.5.0  4.5.0  4.4.0  4.1.0

-As the this util currently works, it requires a label ”version” on pods (apparently this is a convention according to istio's best practice).
+As the this tool currently works, it requires a label ”version” on pods (apparently this is a convention according to istio's best practice).
 It would of course be possible to retrieve and/or calculate each container version from somewhere else, like the